amir511/Kivy-learning-guide/Kivy_Summary.md

 mykivy.run()  # Can be done like this: MyApp().run(): instantiation on the fly and calling run method immediately
 ```
 ## Kivy Language

+Up till now, we have been using the kivy from inside python, which can be sufficient and does the required job

+But kivy has an interesting way to do it in a simpler way, using a markup language called `kivy language` or `kvlang`

 *Now lets look at an example which utilizes the ***Kivy*** language*

 ***Python Code***